frictionlessdata/livemark/index.md

 > https://www.python.org/

 Livemark supports Python/Bash scripts execution inside Markdown.
 It might be considered as a lightweight version of Jupiter Notebooks.
 Sometimes, declarative Logic/Table/Chart is not enough for presenting data so it's possible to include scripts.
-It also is very useful for educational articles:
+It also might be useful for educational articles:

 ```script
 from pprint import pprint